8 Autism Symptoms Every Parent Should Know

 Trouble with verbal communication

 “While babies hit language milestones at various times, if there is a delay beyond certain ages, it’s important to seek a professional evaluation,” says Paul Wang, MD, senior vice president and head of medical research at Autism Speaks.
 Potential autism symptoms include no babbling or no back-and-forth gestures like pointing or waving by 12 months; no words by 16 months; or no meaningful, two-word phrases by 24 months.
-(Here are 12 things you should never say to the parent of a child on the autistic spectrum.)
+(Here’s what you should never say to parents with children that have autism.)

 Challenges with social reciprocity